 New York’s Met Museum Publish Over 375,000 Images For Free Use

-The Met Museum digitised their collection under the Creative Commons Zero (CC0) licence meaning their 375,000 images are free for use without any cost or restrictions.
+The New York Met Museum digitised their collection under the Creative Commons Zero (CC0) licence.

 (via DIY Photography)